 - 3. Combine the berry mixture with the milk, cream, and vanilla and chill thoroughly.

-- 4. Stir to remix evenly, then freeze according to the ice cream machine manufacturer’s instructions.
+- 4. Stir to remix evenly, then freeze according to the ice cream maker manufacturer’s instructions.
 Pack in containers and place in the freezer until firm–or until you can’t stand to wait any longer.

 Hungry for more?
 Chow down on these: